puzzle/cryptopus/README.md

 Wiki
 ====

-Are you interested and would like to know more about Cryptopus?

-Then you can read the [Cryptopus Wiki](https://github.com/puzzle/cryptopus/wiki).
+Want to know more, so check out the [Cryptopus Wiki](https://github.com/puzzle/cryptopus/wiki).

 Features
 ========